 When they use services like ACH, they are governed by the institutions that have supervisory, rule-writing, and enforcement provisions surrounding the relevant laws.
 This would primarily include the Electronic Funds Transfer Act.
 EFTA is covered by the Consumer Financial Protection Bureau and the Federal Trade Commission.

 Coinbase segregates customer funds from company operational funds.
 These customer funds are held in custodial bank accounts.
-This means they will not use funds of yours to operate their business.
-They also claim, “Even if Coinbase were to becomes insolvent, the funds held in the custodial bank accounts could not be claimed by Coinbase or its creditors.
+This means they will not use your funds of yours to operate their business.
+They also claim, “Even if Coinbase were to become insolvent, the funds held in the custodial bank accounts could not be claimed by Coinbase or its creditors.
 The Funds held in those accounts would be returnable to Coinbase’s customers.”

 98% of customers’ cryptocurrency funds are stored in secure offline cold storage.
 These cryptocurrencies are held on multiple hardware wallets and paper wallets.
 The physical cryptocurrency wallets are then stored in vaults and safety deposit boxes around the world.
 These measures protect customers’ funds from being lost or stolen by hackers.